waldronlab/BugSigDBEnrich/inst/www/help.md

  ### Bugphyzz options<a name="bugphyzzoptions"></a>

 **Attributes**.
-Each attribute represents a phenotipic trait and its possible values.
+Each attribute represents a phenotypic trait and its possible values.
 For example, the areophilicity attribute can have "areobic", "anaerobic", and "facultatively anaerobic" values.
 A signature of microbes will be craeted for each attribute value (**Figure 3-1**).